New York State Legislature Seeks Expansion of Anti-Harassment and Anti-Discrimination Laws (Updated)

 Which employers will the NYS anti-harassment and discrimination laws apply to?

 The term “employer”, under the new law, includes “all employers within the state, including all state and political subdivisions thereof.”
 Most existing NYS Human Rights laws apply to employers with more than four employees.
 The 2018 law expanded the definition of “employer” exclusively in the areas of sexual harassment, while the 2019 amendments include all employers, regardless of size.
-This takes effect 180 days after enactment of the law.
+This takes effect on February 8, 2020.

 Which employees will the NYS anti-harassment and discrimination laws apply to?